 - Posture.
 Sitting up straight keeps blood flowing and can help you avoid headaches.

 - Food sensitivities.
 Certain types of foods and drinks release neurotransmitters that can lead to headaches.
 Common triggers include aspartame, caffeine, chocolate, alcohol and aged cheeses like Parmesan.

 - Dehydration.
 A lack of fluids can cause several types of headaches, so it’s important to stay hydrated and drink plenty of water.

 “Headaches are one of the most modifiable disorders,” says Dr. Nagar.
 “There is hope for seeking relief, and they’re very simple things.”
 For example, lifestyle changes may help prevent headaches.
 Maintain a healthy lifestyle that includes nutritious foods, adequate hydration, frequent exercise and proper sleep.
 Ask your physician about daily vitamins or supplements, such as vitamin B or magnesium.

 If you find yourself experiencing a headache, seek a quiet, dark place to rest.
 Use a damp cloth on your forehead to provide additional relief.
 Gently rub the area with your forefingers.
-If headaches persist, keep a journal to better identify triggers to discuss with your physician.
+If headaches persist, keep a journal to better identify possible triggers to discuss with your physician.

 Exploring Treatment Options